maryi/CSCW-Project/Personal activity log/Maryi.md

 * Created a couple of issues: to schedule next meeting and to request help from other team members to contribute to the project proposal.
 * Worked on the Ethics proposal and the participants consent form

+Oct 19 - 1h
+* Organizing stuff in Github and defining work plan for week 2
+* 1h Group meeting